samharrison7/json2netcdf/README.md

 }
 ```

 Now, we can add those variables along with the "time" scalar to the positions group.
-Like groups, variables need a `name` and a `type`, which is now equal to "variable".
+Like groups, variables need a `name` and a `type`, the latter now being equal to "variable".
 Additionally, `dimensions` can be specified as an array of dimension names, as well as a `datatype` property, which represents the data type of the variable.
 These follow the [numpy data type](https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html) character code convention, in exactly the same fashion as the netcdf4-python library - [see here](http://unidata.github.io/netcdf4-python/#netCDF4.Dataset).
 For example, "f8" represents a 64-bit floating point number and "i4" a 32-bit signed integer.
-Scalars, like "time", don't need an dimensions specified.
+Scalars, like "time", don't need any dimensions specified.
 The variable value itself is represented in the `data` property.

 ```json
 {